yvelikova/axway-open-docs/content/en/docs/apiportal_install/secure_harden_portal.md

 Another good practice is to reject requests of HTTP methods that are not actually being used, by returning `405 Method Not Allowed` response.
 Thus, you might prevent eventual Cross-Site Tracing attacks.

 `GET` and `POST` requests are mandatory for API Portal.
-HTTP methods of your listed API must also be enabled, so you can send requests to them from the Try It page.
+The HTTP methods your listed APIs support must also be enabled, so you can send requests to them from the Try It page.

 The following example allows only `GET`, `POST` and `PUT`: